Bulging Disc MRI

 - Some MRIs require that you drink a contrasting material, such as gadolinium, to help show more detail on the images.

 - Pacemakers, plates, or other hardware in your body for other medical conditions can interfere with the imaging process and a technician will ask if you have any internal medical devices before your MRI.

-If your doctor has detected a bulging disc with an MRI and has recommended traditional disc surgery, contact the Laser Spine Institute.
+If your physician has detected a bulging disc with an MRI and has recommended traditional disc surgery, contact the Laser Spine Institute.
 We will review your MRI or your CT scan free of charge.
 You may be a candidate for our minimally invasive endoscopic procedures to treat your bulging disc or other neck or back condition.
 Read more by clicking on MRI Review.